BigIronDestroyer/Calc.Co/README.md

 Welcome to the official page for EECS 348 Group 8's Calculator Project!
 We’re excited to share our journey as we work together to create a reliable and efficient calculator, our team is focused on developing a tool that’s user-friendly and effective, with features designed to simplify calculations and make your life easier.
 Stay tuned for updates as we bring this project to life!

 ## How to Use CalcCo
+First download and unzip the latest version of CalcCo from [releases](https://github.com/BigIronDestroyer/Calc.Co/releases)

-After downloading CalcCo open a terminal in the folder it was downloaded in then run:
+After downloading CalcCo open a terminal in the folder it was extracted to then run:
 ```
 > ./CalcCo
 ```